 Center for Congenital Anomalies of the Reproductive Tract

-The Center for Congenital Anomalies of the Reproductive Tract at Boston Children's Hospital treats congenital anomalies of the cervix, including cervical agenesis and cervical duplication.
+The Center for Congenital Anomalies of the Reproductive Tract at Boston Children's Hospital treats congenital anomalies of the uterus, including uterine duplication, unicornuate uterus and septate uterus.

 The uterus forms as two tubes and comes to the midline and forms as one.
 A woman with two uteri may have one cervix or two cervices.
 A woman with two uteri can have normal reproductive function but she is at increased risk for premature delivery of a fetus and is also at increased risk of breech presentation (feet-first delivery) which may require a cesarean section.

 A unicornuate uterus is one half of a uterus that forms with a cervix and is usually connected to the vagina.
 This uterus will function normally although the woman is at risk for premature delivery of a fetus and for breech presentation which may necessitate a cesarean section.